 These books are in Japanese, so definitely not for the beginner, unless you can read Japanese.
 I don't know if it is possible to buy these anymore - I found them in my local library!
 Most of the patterns are in Makiko Tada's Comprehensive Treatise which is in English and Japanese.

-I have some other braiding books that are recommended by others, but I have not had the time to use them yet.
+I have some other braiding books that are recommended by others (or have looked like they might fill a hole in my collection), but I have not had the time to use them yet.
 Once I have taken the time to braid from them, I shall add my comments to this page.
+This collection has recently expanded further, and now extends to cover takadai and ayatakedai braiding.

 Helen Deighan - "Beautiful Braiding Made Easy: Using Kumihimo Disks and Plates"